Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 Consult the official documentation (Sources listed below) if more information is needed!

-## Determine your system
+## Identify your system

-This guide is made STRICTLY for Fedora Workstation and all it's spins (KDE and etc).
-Fedora Atomic (Silverblue, Kinoite and etc).
+This guide is made STRICTLY for Fedora Workstation and all it's spins (KDE and etc) and Fedora Atomic (Silverblue, Kinoite and etc).

-Please scroll down the the relevant section related to your Fedora installation.
+Please scroll down to the relevant section related to your Fedora installation.

 # Installing NVIDIA drivers on Fedora Workstation and it's spins